 The double irony is that after his death, France once more reclaimed Napoleon and his conquests and incorporated his remains and his works into her national monuments and rituals, so that the Arc de Triomphe, a paean in stone to the self-glory of a dictator, today also serves as a memorial to the nation’s sons and daughters who have given – and who continue to give – their lives for France.

 Like the Eiffel Tower, the Arc de Triomphe pushes through the grandiose into the extreme but then somehow creates for itself a new category of grandeur which we can only marvel at and accept it on its own extraordinary terms.

-We caught bus 31 through heavy traffic – exacerbated by the cordoning off of certain areas in readiness for the visit of that nasty little man, the Pope – and returned to our hotel room to cool down, rest and rehydrate ourselves with cups of tea.
+We caught bus 31 through heavy traffic – exacerbated by the cordoning off of certain areas in readiness for the visit of the Pope – and returned to our hotel room to cool down, rest and rehydrate ourselves with cups of tea.